Kimjang: Kimchi-Making Experience 김장

 Kimjang (kimchi making experience)

-It is times like this, I am extra grateful to have three children.
+It is times like this that I am extra grateful to have three children.
 I now have half of a big container full of fresh kimchi that will surely last me through this winter.

 History of Kimjang

-Hardships with harvesting in the winter months made preserving and fermenting of nutritious vegetables popular.
-Korea has an ideal climate for fermentation and over the many years, the different regions of Korea have developed techniques to ferment the best-tasting kimchis.
+Hardships with harvesting in the winter months made preserving and fermenting nutritious vegetables popular.
+Korea has an ideal climate for fermentation and over the many years, the different regions of Korea have developed techniques to ferment the best-tasting kimchi.

 This process of preserving and fermenting vegetables continued to live on and is now known worldwide.
 With its long history, it is no wonder that it was listed as a UNESCO Intangible Cultural Heritage in 2013.